remix-run/react-router/docs/upgrading/router-provider.md

 **👉 Lazy load and convert your route modules**

-Instead of importing your route modules directly, you'll lazy load them and convert them to the format expected by your data router.
+Instead of importing your route modules directly, lazy load and convert them to the format expected by your data router.

 Not only does your route definition now conform to the Route Module API, but you also get the benefits of code-splitting your routes.

 ```diff filename=src/main.tsx
 let router = createBrowserRouter([